All people 6 months and older should get the flu vaccine each year. The best choice for flu vaccine during the 2018–2019 flu season is the flu shot.

 - Cover noses and mouths when coughing or sneezing: use tissue or the crook of your elbow when you cough or sneeze and throw the tissue away in a covered trash bin.

-- Remind children to keep their hands away from their face to avoid touching their eyes, nose or mouth.
+- Avoid touching your eyes, nose and mouth with unwashed hands.
+Remind children to keep their hands away from their face to avoid touching their eyes, nose or mouth.

-- Clean shared spaces often, including phone receivers, keyboards, steering wheels and office equipment.
+- Clean surfaces often, including toys, doorknobs, phone receivers, keyboards and tables.

 - Avoid sharing personal items such as forks, spoons, toothbrushes and towels.

-- The single best way to prevent the flu is to get the vaccine.
+- The single best way to prevent the flu is to get the vaccine every flu season.